 Chores and allowance didn’t always go together in our house, but we’ve recently made the switch to start tying together the chores the kids need to do and the allowance they want.
 Getting kids to do chores around the house can be challenging to say the least, so motivating them with their allowance is a win-win.

 Creating a Chore System

 By creating a chore chart/chore list for the kids it gives them freedom and independence to get things done without my constant nagging.
 I benefit by not having to keep all their to do items in my head (more space for my own enormous lists) and they learn how to manage on their own.
 If they don’t know what to do ‘next’ when prepping for school or bedtime, I just tell them to look at their list.

 Teaching life skills like how to make a bed goes hand in hand with how to manage money.
 So we’ve made an adjustment in our house to allowances to help the kids tie both skills together.
 While previously we used their allowance as a tool for teaching our kids money management, now their allowance is tied to their work.

-The kids each have a list of daily chores, school day chores (like doing homework), and weekly chores (like stripping their sheets to be washed).
+The kids each have a list of daily chores, school day chores (like doing homework), and weekly chores (like stripping their bed sheets to be washed).
 If they complete everything they get their allowance.
-I check in them on the weekend (they get paid on Sunday) and if there are things they haven’t done they can often make up their work over the weekend.
+I check them on the weekend (they get paid on Sunday) and if there are things they haven’t done they can often make up their work over the weekend.

 We recently made some tweaks to how they receive their allowance, and tying their allowance to chores has made an even bigger impact.
 It makes it easy to make sure they get done what they need to without micromanagement.